Side effects of childhood AML treatment

 Both chemotherapy and radiation therapy can cause changes to the sense of taste and smell.
 This is usually temporary but in some cases it lasts up to several months.
 There are lots of reasons why children may not feel like eating much during treatment, especially while they are having treatment or are in hospital.
 Allowing your child to eat when they are hungry, which often means snacking in between meal times, and offering them nutritious snacks and drinks throughout the day can be helpful.

-Always check your child’s temperature before giving them paracetamol as this drug can ‘mask’ signs of infection (a raised temperature).
+Always check your child’s temperature before giving them pain medication as this drug can ‘mask’ signs of infection (a raised temperature).
 If the pain becomes more severe, stronger pain killers might be needed.

 It is important to keep your child’s mouth as clean as possible while they are having treatment to help prevent infection.
 Avoid commercial mouthwashes as these are often too strong or they may contain alcohol, which will hurt their mouth.